How to find the best CIO Solution for your organisation.

 1. Full-time, permanent CIO

-What are the benefits of hiring a fulltime CIO?
+What are the benefits of hiring a full-time CIO?

-What are the disadvantages of hiring a fulltime CIO?
+What are the disadvantages of hiring a full-time CIO?

-This specialist knowledge makes a CIO an expensive hire.
-Average salaries are around £141,000 but can be upwards of £200,000.
+- The specialist knowledge makes a CIO an expensive hire.
+(Average salaries are around £141,000 but can be upwards of £200,000)

-- Difficulties assessing candidates’ experience and whether it aligns with business needs only serve to make the process even longer.
+- Difficulties assessing candidates’ experience and whether it aligns with business needs only serve to make the process even longer

 - A full-time CIO may turn out to be a very expensive, short-term hire.
 You might find yourself stuck in what feels like a constant recruitment cycle.

 2. Interim CIO

+Also known as a Contract CIO, an Interim CIO is an experienced technology leader who temporarily fills the CIO role.
 The average tenure is between six months to two years and an Interim CIO is usually bought in to tackle a specific challenge while the business transitions between permanent CIOs.
 However, they are also sometimes hired to support and mentor a newly hired or promoted CIO.